DocFinder

 Find the doctor you need.
 Where you need.
 When you need.

-DocFinder serves as a fully voice-interactive web-based application that matches patients with medical providers in their area using search metrics such as insurance, specialty, and languages spoken.
-The results, which are displayed on an interactive map interface, include important yet often overlooked statistics on medical providers, including payouts from big pharmaceutical companies to promote their products.
+DocFinder is a fully voice-interactive web application that matches patients with medical providers in their area using search criteria such as insurance, specialty, and languages spoken.
+Results appear on an interactive map and surface details that are often overlooked, including the payments doctors receive from pharmaceutical companies to promote their products.

-Each doctor in the list is connected to a modal pop-up profile that displays a photo, biography, and other important information relevant to their practice.
-The profiles also contain a chart that shows payments received from pharmaceutical companies; courtesy of the Open Payments Data API.
-And each doctor also has a location marked on a small Google Maps map that shows the locations of doctors in relation to the user’s own location.
+Each result opens a profile with a photo, biography, and other details relevant to the doctor's practice.
+The profile also includes a chart of payments received from pharmaceutical companies, courtesy of the Open Payments Data API, and a Google Maps marker showing the doctor's location relative to the user.

 Resources